Birational Invariance in Punctured Log Gromov-Witten Theory

 \begin{example} Consider a log smooth scheme $X$, i.e, $B = Spec$ $\kk$ with the trivial log structure and $X \rightarrow B$ is log smooth.
 Consider additionally a tropical type $\tau$ which has $1$ vertex, and $k$ legs with contact orders $a_i$ in $\Sigma(X)$, such that the unique vertex maps to the zero cone of $\Sigma(X)$.
 Then $\mathscr{M}(X,\tau)$ is the ordinary moduli space of log stable maps with contact order given by the vector $(a_i)$.
 The tropical moduli space of such a tropical type consists of a single point, and any lift of the $\tau$ to a family of tropical curves mapping to $\tilde{X}$ must also have trivial tropical moduli.
 Hence, the lattice index is $1$, and we recover the fact that the pushforward of $[\mathscr{M}(\tilde{X},\gamma)]^{vir}$ is $[\mathscr{M}(X,\tau)]^{vir}$.

 \end{example}

-We use this result to prove certain results in the foundations of punctured log Gromov Witten theory and in application to the construction of mirrors.
+We use the above theorems to weaken necessary assumptions for the foundations of punctured log Gromov Witten theory, as well as give an application to the construction of mirrors.